 Almost every bone in a teacup dog’s body is fragile.
 This can make them prone to osteoporosis and mineral deficiency.

-Training teacup dogs can be difficult considering their physical characteristics, such as their small stomach and bladder.
+Training teacup dogs even when using the best dog training books can be difficult considering their physical characteristics, such as their small stomach and bladder.
 Excessive humanization can also be a problem.